-You make four selections (teams, horses, etc) and then pick a bet amount.
+You make four selections (teams, horses, etc) and then confirm your stake.
 Each Lucky 15 bet is multiplied by 15, one unit for each leg of the bet.
-A 1 unit Lucky 15 bet would cost 15 units.
-The name Lucky comes from the bonus that comes when only one team wins.
+A 1-unit Lucky 15 bet costs 15 units.
+The name ‘Lucky’ comes from the bonus that comes when only one team wins.

 Lucky 15 Bet Example

-An easy way to think of the bet is to imagine picking 4 teams, A, B, C, and D.
+An easy way to think of the bet is to imagine picking four teams: A, B, C, and D.

-A, B, C, and D
+- Straight bets: A, B, C, and D

-AB, AC, AD, BC, BD, and CD
+- Double bets: AB, AC, AD, BC, BD, and CD

-ABC, ABD, ACD, and BCD
+- Treble bets: ABC, ABD, ACD, and BCD

 A common bonus is 2x those odds.
-Some books offer 3x, this clearly is a great advantage to have when placing your bet.
+Some books offer 3x, which is a great advantage to have when placing your bet.

 Lucky 15 Bet Payout Explained

-If team A wins, you win the straight bet on team A, but none of the other selections.
+If team A wins, you win the straight bet on Team A, but none of the other selections.
 This bet, assuming even odds, pays out one unit.
 But your bet costs 15 units, so you lose all the other bets.
-Again, most books pay a bonus on this “one out of four” scenario, so you would get a payout of either 2 or 3 units.
+Again, most books pay a bonus on this ‘one out of four’ scenario, so you would get a payout of either 2 or 3 units.
 Simple enough.

 Of course, very rarely will you place a bet where all four teams are even money.
 When different odds come into play, different payouts will result.

-There are various calculators available online that can help you check your odds before placing your Lucky 15 bet.
+There are various odds calculators available online that can help you check your odds before placing your Lucky 15 bet.
 These calculators can come in handy because the odds are not always the same.

-A quick example of this would be if you place a Lucky 15 bet with even (1/12.00+1001.001.00-1.00) odds on every team except team B, which has 4/15.00+4004.004.00-0.25 odds.
+A quick example of this would be if you place a Lucky 15 bet with even (+100) odds on every team except Team B, which has +400 odds.
 Now let us take a look at some of the different payouts.

-If teams A and B win, you are in luck, because now you get paid 1/12.00+1001.001.00-1.00 on team A, and 8/19.00+8008.008.00-0.13 on team B, plus you would win the double bet where you win 1 unit on team A, and then take that 2 units and put it on team B, resulting in a payout of +1600!
+If teams A and B win, you are in luck, because now you get paid +100 on Team A, and +800 on Team B, plus you would win the double bet where you win 1 unit on Team A, and then take that 2 units and put it on Team B, resulting in a payout of +1600!

 Conclusion: Feelin’ Lucky?

 If you’re really feeling a hot streak coming on, nothing beats a Lucky 15 bet.
-If you are able to hit all four games, your payout will be huge.
+If you are able to hit all four selections, your payout will be huge.
 Even if only one out of four teams wins, you still will get some money back.
-The sweet spot really comes when either 2 or 3 teams wins, which will happen a decent percentage of the time, and will result in a nice payout.
+The sweet spot really comes when either two or three teams win, which will happen a decent percentage of the time, and will result in a nice payout.